codefellows-seattle-javascript-401d22/08-vanilla-rest-api/lab-taylor/README.md

 ### Beer Constructor

-The beer contructor accepts `{ name: <beername>, style:<beerstyle>}`, and instaniates a beer object which will be stored within an in-app persistance layer until it is deleted or the server is shut off.
+The beer contructor accepts `{ name: <beername>, style:<beerstyle>}`, and instaniates a beer object which will be stored within an in-memory persistance layer until it is deleted or the server is shut off.